gluesql/gluesql/README.md

 ## SQL Database Engine as a Library
 GlueSQL is a SQL database library written in Rust.
 It provides a parser ([sqlparser-rs](https://github.com/ballista-compute/sqlparser-rs)), execution layer, and optional storage ([sled](https://github.com/spacejam/sled)) packaged into a single library.
-Developers can choose to use GlueSQL to build their own SQL database, or as an embedded SQL database using default storage.
+Developers can choose to use GlueSQL to build their own SQL database, or as an embedded SQL database using the default storage engine.

 ## Standalone Mode
 You can use GlueSQL as an embedded SQL database.
 GlueSQL provides [sled](https://github.com/spacejam/sled "sled") as a default storage engine.